OmniJet-$\alpha$: The first cross-task foundation model for particle physics: Results

 We first inspect how well the \textbf{tokens cover the space}.
 An illustration of the conditional and unconditional tokens in physical space (i.e. their corresponding \etarel, \phirel\ and \pt\ values) is shown in \autoref{fig:token_visualization} for the different tokenization approaches and different codebook sizes.
 In the unconditional case, as well as in the binning approach, the reconstruction of a token is always the same, independent of the other tokens in the jet, leading to discrete points in physical space.
 In the conditional case, however, the reconstruction of a token is by construction affected by the other tokens inside this jet.
 To visualize the spread of each conditional token in physical space, we reconstruct each token 500 times conditioned on 50 randomly chosen tokens.
 Each of those reconstructions is shown in the scatter plots in \autoref{fig:token_visualization}, where the different reconstructions of the same token are drawn in the same color.
 We notice that the reconstruction of each token only changes slightly when conditioned on other tokens.
 Thus, the 500 different reconstructions of a conditional token show up in \autoref{fig:token_visualization} as a blob in physical space.
 This already shows that the conditional tokenization allows to cover a significantly larger volume in reconstruction space, while the unconditional tokens can only be reconstructed to distinct points in reconstruction space.
 We note that our approach of reconstructing each token 500 times conditioned of randomly chosen other tokens not necessarily represents the reconstructed values of actual jet constituents, as it is possible that those combinations of tokens would not appear for real jets.
 However, this illustrates the overall behavior of how much the reconstruction of a token can change due to the conditioning on the other tokens.

 Next, we consider \textbf{distributions at the jet level} to judge the quality of the tokenization.
 For this and the following studies, jets are mapped into token space, and then mapped back to physical space to quantify the loss in information. \autoref{fig:tokenization_approach_comparison}~(left) shows the jet mass combined for all classes in the dataset, as was done in~\cite{heinrich2024masked}.
-As observed there, the conditional tokenization with 512 tokens already shows a good agreement between initial and reconstructed mass, with worse performance for the unconditional tokenization.
+We observe a slight slope in the ratio plot for the unconditional tokens with codebook size 512, which is due to the underestimation of the masses (see also fig 8).
+The other approaches have a ratio close to 1 across the bulk of the histogram, and only show deviations at the tails where the statistics is low.